YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Think carefully about how to model the relationships between these concepts
+> Think carefully about how to model the relationships between these concepts.

 Level 3: Parametrized response:

-> Can a ${firstRole} can also play the role of a ${secondRole}?
+> Can a ${firstRole} can also play the role of one of the other roles at different times or at the same time?

 Level 4: Resource response with Reference: